 - Respect the integrity and personality of the individual athlete, remembering the large range of emotions and physical development for the same age group.

 - Exemplify the highest moral character, behavior, and leadership.
 Adhere to strong ethical and integrity standards.

 - Learn the rules of the game and teach them in letter and spirit.

 - Set a good example for players and spectators.

 - Shake hands with opposing coaches and officials before and after each match.

 - Respect the integrity of the official.
 By giving respect, you get respect.

-- Do not use profanity or other objectionable language.
+- Do not use profanity or other objectionable languages.

 - Be responsible for your players and parents on the sideline.

-- Blamming your players for mistakes on the field.
+- Blaming your players for mistakes on the field.